fl9mdasif/pet-adoption-client-nextjs/README.md

   - Form Fields: User's contact information (prefilled from profile if possible), additional information, agreement to terms and conditions.
   - Submit Button: Submit the adoption request.

-### 5. My Profile
+### 5. User Dashboard

+**My Profile**
 - **User Account Information**:
-  - Edit Profile: Options to edit username and email.
+  - Edit Profile: Options to edit username and email, mobile number.
-  - Change Password: Link to Change Password section.
+  - Change Password Section: Fields for current password and new password (with confirmation).
-- **Subsections**:
+- **MY Adoptions**:
   - My Adopted Pets: List of pets the user has adopted.
 Details for each pet include the pet's name, photo, adoption date, and a link to the pet details page (if available).
-  - Change Password Section: Fields for current password and new password (with confirmation).

 ### 6. Admin Dashboard
 - **User Management**: